jats-ug/ATS-Postiats-wiki/Building-and-installing.md

 Optionally, put `~/postiats/bin` on your PATH, e.g., by adding the following line to your `.bashrc`:

-    export PATH=$PATH:$HOME/postiats/bin
+    export PATH=${PATH}:${HOME}/postiats/bin

-Finally, a couple of environmental variables really need to be set.
+Finally, a couple of environmental variables need to be properly set:

-    export PATSHOME=$HOME/postiats #For the example install above, or wherever ATS2 is located. export PATSHOMERELOC=$PATSHOME #For the git install only these are equal to each other.
+    export PATSHOME=${HOME}/postiats #For the example install above, or wherever ATS2 is located.

-In general, ${PATSHOMERELOC} is the directory where you put ats2-lang-contrib.
-The current plan is to use PATSHOMERELOC for supporting automatically downloading ATS packages located on the Internet.
+If you also want to use ats2-lang-contrib, then please set the environmental variable PATSHOMERELOC to the name of the directory where ats2-lang-contrib is resides.

 ## What to try if the build of ATS/Postiats fails